vajjhala/peterson/README.md

-## Formal Verification of Peterson's ALgorithm
+## Formal Verification of Peterson's Algorithm

 #### The Problem
 ===========